Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the principles of double-entry bookkeeping as applied to solicitors’ accounts.
-This article covers the following syllabus points:
+For SQE1, you are required to understand the principles of double-entry bookkeeping as applied to solicitors’ accounts, with a focus on the following syllabus points:

 - The basic rules of double-entry bookkeeping (debits and credits).